Adding On, Part One – What You Need to Know About “Massing”

 When you add on to a house, proper massing is often the difference between “wow, that looks great!” and “hmmm…something’s not quite right”.

-The two-story house below has simple massing; it’s one big box.
+For example, the two-story house below has simple massing; it’s one big box.
 A properly-massed addition to this house recognizes that the original house is the main mass – and is subordinate to it.

 That’s hierarchical massing – the main house mass remains recognizable even after added on to.
 And for the house below, the massing sets up an easy path to a future addition just like this one, on the other side.

 It’s also important that the massing of the new addition be proportional to the main mass.
-“Proportional”, in this case, means that the shape of the addition is about the same as the original -even though it’s a different size.
+“Proportional”, in this case, means that the shape of the addition is about the same as the original, even though it’s a different size.